 coco point trust fund

-The Coco Point Fund was established in 1978 by several guests of Coco Point Lodge to honour the staff there.
+Originally the Coco Point Fund was established in 1978 by several guests of Coco Point Lodge to honour the staff there.
 The purpose of the fund was

 to aid the educational, medical, health, religious, and general welfare needs of the inhabitants and institutions of the island of Barbuda, and Antigua.
 Since its inception, The Coco Point Fund has accomplished this goal by providing the necessary tools and materials.
 The Barbudan people provide the labour and the spirit that puts these tools and materials to work.
 Most of the efforts over the years have been directed toward improving the island's education and health care resources.